What's In This Guide?

 - Limit exposure to TV, newspapers and radio.
 The more bad news school-age kids are exposed to, the more worried they will be.
-News footage can magnify the trauma of the event, so when a child does watch a news report or listen to the radio, sit with him so you can talk about it afterward.
+News footage can magnify the trauma of the event, so when a child does watch a news report or listen to the radio, sit with them so you can talk about it afterward.
 Avoid letting your child see graphic images.

 - Spend time talking with your child.
-Let him know that it is okay to ask questions and to express concerns or sadness.
+Let them know that it is okay to ask questions and to express concerns or sadness.
 One way to encourage conversation is to use family time (such as mealtime) to talk about what is happening in the family as well as in the community.
-Also ask what his friends have been saying, so you can make sure to correct any misinformation.
+Also ask what their friends have been saying, so you can make sure to correct any misinformation.

 - Answer questions briefly but honestly.
-After a child has brought something up, first ask for his ideas so you can understand exactly what the concern is.
+After a child has brought something up, first ask for their ideas so you can understand exactly what the concern is.
 Usually children ask a question because they are worried about something specific.
 Give a reassuring answer.
 If you do not know an answer to a question, it is okay to say, “I don’t know.”
 Do not speculate or repeat rumors.